duythai3/ubuntu/cp.md

 cp -u notes.txt backup/
 ```
 ### Practice Exercises
-- [ ] Run commands below to create files and folders for practicing:
+- [ ] Run commands below to create files and directories for practicing:
 ```
-# change to you home directory
+# change to your home directory
 cd ~
-# create a directory to store files and folders for learning Linux/Ubuntu
+# create a directory to store files and directories for learning Linux/Ubuntu
 mkdir learn
 # create a directory to contain temporary files & folders
 mkdir learn/tmp